pragasette/alchemy-requires-bottles-redux/README.md

   [Campfire] and [Complete Alchemy and Cooking Overhaul][CACO].
 - An empty bottle is consumed when crafting a potion or poison.
 - Empty bottles can be purchased from various apothecaries.
-- An empty bottle is returned when using a potion.
+- An empty bottle is returned when using a potion or a poison.
 - [Unofficial Skyrim Legendary Edition Patch][USLEEP] edits are forwarded.

 ## TODO

-- Make drinking poisons return empty bottles.
 - Provide an alternative esp plugin which doesn't require the DLCs.